elenapan/dotfiles/README.md

    - You will need to create the directory if it does not exist.
    - It does not matter that the actual font files (`.ttf`) are deep inside multiple directories.
 They will be detected as long as they can be accessed from `~/.fonts` or `~/.local/share/fonts`.

-   You can find the fonts required inside the fonts folder in misc
+   You can find the fonts required inside the `misc/fonts` folder of the repository.
    ```shell
    cp -r ./misc/fonts/* ~/.fonts/
    # Or to ~/.local/share/fonts